 Funding For College

-The Millennium Scholarship is the most accessable opportunity for Nevada high school students.
+The Millennium Scholarship is the most accessible opportunity for Nevada high school students.
 It is a 4-year scholarship worth up to $10,000 given by the state of Nevada for students who plan on attending a school in the University and Community College System of Nevada (UCCSN).
 You can download more information by going to www.nevada.edu or to www.millennium.state.nv.us.
+MVCS required courses exceed the Millennium Scholarship standards.

 • www.collegeboard.org (The College Board)